snurr-group/gRASPA/Examples/Simplify_Force_Field_Files/readme.md

 This can reduce the time to process the force field parameters and MAY give you a little speed up.
 It reduces memory required as well.

 ** NOTE **
-1. The example starts from force_field file using the UFF.
+1. The example starts with the force_field_mixing_rules file using the UFF.
-2. for overwritting terms (force_field.def), you need to manually add them, the python script does not do it for you.
+2. For overwritting terms (force_field.def, like tail corrections), you need to manually add them, the python script does not do it for you.